RMednis/TimeTableDump/README.md

 - md5sum
 - date

+**If you would like to use the automatic list updating script, these packages are also required.**
+- Python 3.6
+- Beutifullsoup 4
+- URLlib3

 ## Setup
 The overall configuration of these scripts should be pretty straight forward.
 Each script includes comments about what each line is doing.